zhiming-xu/fluid-sim/docs/milestone/cc.md

 ## Summary

 While the Navier-Stokes equations can describe the fluid movement accurately, it was too computationally expensive to implement it to simulate the fluid.

-"It's a common misconception that visual effects are about simulating reality.
+> "It's a common misconception that visual effects are about simulating reality.
 They're not.
 Reality is boring.
-Visual effects are about simulating something dramatic.", says Jonathan Cohen.
+Visual effects are about simulating something dramatic."
+>
+> \- Jonathan Cohen, Rhythm&Hue

 As a result, we use Particle-Based simulations.
 In particular, we use a technique called Smoothed Particle Hydrodynamics (SPH).

 In SPH approach, Fluid volume is discretized by particles and each particles represents a certain amount of fluid volume.
 $$